 Venture Round in 2012

-Pivotal Systems Corporation specializes in designing, developing, and manufacturing gas flow controllers for the semiconductor industry, primarily in Asia and North America.
-Founded in 2003 and based in Fremont, California, the company offers a technology platform that includes innovative hardware and software solutions.
-Their products, such as gas flow controllers and monitors, utilize advanced machine learning to enhance monitoring and control of critical parameters in wafer processing, thereby improving productivity and efficiency in semiconductor fabrication.
-Pivotal Systems serves a diverse clientele, including integrated device manufacturers, foundries, and original equipment manufacturers, with a significant portion of its revenue generated from the Asian market.
+Pivotal Systems Corporation specializes in designing, developing, manufacturing, and selling gas flow controllers for the semiconductor industry, primarily serving markets in Asia and North America.
+Founded in 2003 and headquartered in Fremont, California, the company offers a technology platform that includes gas flow controllers, monitors, and sensors, which facilitate real-time monitoring and control of critical parameters in wafer processing.
+By leveraging advanced machine learning, Pivotal Systems enhances preventive diagnostics, significantly improving productivity and capital efficiency in semiconductor fabrication.
+Its customer base comprises integrated device manufacturers, foundries, and original equipment manufacturers, with a notable revenue concentration in the Asia region.

 Global Education Learning